-Everyone has had that moment, you’re gearing up to enjoy the outdoors, grab your mosquito spray of choice, and then go about dousing yourself for a solid 5 minutes before commencing that hike around the lake, barbecue in the backyard, or other summer activity.
+Everyone has had that moment, you’re gearing up to enjoy the outdoors, grab your mosquito mist of choice, and then go about dousing yourself for a solid 5 minutes before commencing that hike around the lake, barbecue in the backyard, or other summer activity.
 Then, not even 2 hours later, you find yourself being swarmed by blood sucking mosquitoes intent on devouring every inch of exposed skin despite the more than adequate amount of repellent applied.

 You aren’t going crazy though, that mosquito repellent that claims to last 8+ hours has probably stopped protecting you from the primary types of mosquitoes found in North Carolina.
 A recent study conducted by Consumer Reports discovered that while most mosquito repellents maintain their effectiveness against west nile carrying deer ticks for as long as 8 hours, these same sprays fend off mosquitoes like the Aedes Aegypti & Aedes Albopictus for just a single hour or as short as 30 minutes in some cases.
 Both species of mosquitoes represent the primary cause of the spread of mosquito borne illnesses in America.